Grit and patience pay off as PSG find another way to triumph

 His words would have been music to the ears of Luis Enrique who has instilled a tenacious work ethic into a gifted team that has dispensed with the big egos who always used to fall short.

-"(The feeling) is stronger than last year because we knew before the match how difficult it would be to play against Arsenal," said Spaniard Luis Enrique, who has now won the trophy three times as a coach having also taken Barcelona to the title in 2015.
+"(The feeling) is stronger than last year because we knew before the match how difficult it would be to play against Arsenal," the Spaniard, who has now won the trophy three times as a coach having also taken Barcelona to the title in 2015.
 "The final was a real battle."

 For Arsenal, their dream of lifting the European Cup proved a step too far after a marathon 63-game season in which they won the Premier League title for the first time in 22 years.